minimusic/DataSubscription/README.md

 }
 ```

-To clear/reset the publisher, set it back to the unknown state.
+To clear/reset the publisher, set it back to the `.unknown` state using `reset()`.
 This should only be done if the data is dependant on a login state or other external requirement, like in this example implementation of `logout()` in the  `ManagerProtocol`:
 ```swift
 public func logout() {
     publisher.reset()